rohanod/premiumprotimer/README.md

 protimerv3 not ready yet.
-Still in development
+Still in Testing phase